boschresearch/pylife/docs/user_guide.rst

 ---------------------

 This is about extracting material parameters from experimental data.
-As of now this is a versatile set of classes to fit Wöhler corve (aka SN-curve) parameters from experimental fatigue data.
+As of now this is a versatile set of classes to fit Wöhler curve (aka SN-curve) parameters from experimental fatigue data.
 Mid term we would like to see there a module to fit tensile test data and things like that.